tiprankstipranks

 Corporate responsibility, specifically related to ESG matters, may impose additional costs and expose us to new risks.

 Increasing focus on ESG matters requires that we devote significant time and resources on ESG tracking and reporting, including the continuous monitoring of various and evolving standards and progress toward our published sustainability goals.
-Certain organizations, which provide corporate governance and other risk information to stockholders, have developed, and others may in the future develop, scores and ratings to evaluate companies based upon their ESG metrics and disclosures.
+Certain organizations, which provide corporate governance and risk information to stockholders, have developed, and others may in the future develop, scores and ratings to evaluate companies based upon their ESG metrics and disclosures.
 Certain investors, particularly institutional investors, use these scores to benchmark companies and make investment and/or voting decisions.
-In this rapidly evolving ESG disclosure context, we may face reputational risk in the event we don't successfully execute our ESG strategy and/or if our ESG disclosures do not meet the expected standards or requirements set by our constituencies.
-Further, as climate change and other global environmental concerns increase, changes in environmental and climate laws or regulations, in the U.S. and throughout the world, could lead to multiple disparate standards, in the U.S. and in foreign countries in which we operate, that may change over time, which could result in significant revisions to our methodologies for reporting ESG data, previously reported ESG metrics, our current goals, reported progress in achieving such goals, or our ability to achieve such goals in the future.
+In this rapidly evolving ESG disclosure context, we may face reputational risk if we don't successfully execute our ESG strategy and/or if our ESG disclosures do not meet the standards or requirements set by our constituencies.
+Further, requirements for tracking and reporting ESG matters continue to multiply, and our processes and controls for reporting across our operations and supply chain are evolving in accordance with multiple disparate standards, in the U.S. and in foreign countries.
+These new disclosure requirements, which include climate bills in California, the EU's recently adopted CSRD, its transposition in E.U. countries, the E.U.
+Taxonomy for sustainable activities, and any final rules that may be approved by the SEC, may negatively impact our business by diverting time, focus and resources.
+As the interpretation and guidance related to these new requirements evolve over time, significant revisions may need to be made to our methodologies for reporting ESG data, previously reported ESG metrics, our existing sustainability goals, reported progress in achieving such goals, or our ability to achieve them in the future.
 Evolving environmental and climate laws or regulations could also lead to new or additional investment in product designs, incremental operating expenses and increased environmental expenditures in order to ensure compliance.
 We expect these ESG disclosure and regulatory trends to continue, and the ultimate cost related to reporting and, where required, compliance could be material.

 Taxation & Government Incentives - Risk 1